-A) With reference to the United Nations Global Compact
+O United Nations Global Compact

-This risk applies to Baillie Gifford Responsible Global Equity Income Fund and Baillie Gifford UK Equity Alpha Fund.
+This risk applies to Baillie Gifford Managed Fund, Baillie Gifford Responsible Global Equity Income Fund, Baillie Gifford UK Equity Alpha Fund and Baillie Gifford UK and Worldwide Equity Fund.

-The Sub-fund invests with reference to the ten principles of the United Nations Global Compact for business and according to responsible investment criteria.
-This means the Sub-fund will not invest in certain sectors and companies and the universe of investments available to the Sub-fund will be more limited than other Sub-funds that do not apply such criteria/exclusions.
-The Sub-fund therefore may have different returns than a fund which has no such restrictions.
+The Sub-funds comply with the Investment Adviser's policy on assessing breaches of the United Nations Global Compact, as outlined in its ESG Principles and Guidelines document.
+This means the Sub-funds may not invest in certain companies and the universe of investments available to the Sub-funds will be more limited than other Sub-funds that do not apply such an exclusion policy.
+The Sub-funds therefore may have different returns than a fund which has no such restrictions.